 Mobile home communities are residential subdivisions – the investor owns the land and property infrastructure (streets, utility connections and common areas) and typically only leases the land to the homeowners.

 High tenant switching costs – it costs $5,000-$10,000 for a homeowner to move and reinstall their home into another community.

 These two factors translate to:

-Reduced operating expenses: ~30% operating margin vs. ~50% for apartments
+Reduced operating expenses: ~30% operating costs vs. ~50% for apartments

-Pricing power: Ability to raise rents without realizing vacancies (loyal customers)
+Pricing power: Ability to raise rents without realizing vacancies (loyal residents)

 Minimal Ongoing Capital Expenditures: The value of roads, clubhouses and other common area improvements can be maintained with periodic capital expenditures averaging $130/site annually.